Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Method

 \subsection{Motivation}

-In self-supervised monocular depth estimation, the depth and relative pose are estimated together, and these two intermediate variables are used to perform opprojection and reprojection operations to synthesize images.
+In self-supervised monocular depth estimation, the depth and relative pose are estimated together, and these two intermediate variables are used to perform projection and reprojection operations to synthesize images.
 Then the photometric error is minimized to train the model.
 Static scenes and Lambertian surfaces are important underlying assumptions for self-supervised depth estimation.
 However, dynamic regions, non-Lambertian surfaces or low-texture surfaces violate this assumption, causing unstable unsupervised training and local minima problems.
 To mitigate this challenge, recent works have introduced distillation techniques to facilitate training.
 These methods first need to build a well-behaved and sophisticated teacher model, and then the teacher model with frozen weights is used to distill the student model.
 The entire distillation process requires two stages of training to be completed separately, thus resulting in inefficient training.
 Therefore, we design efficient single-stage online distillation learning to further alleviate this problem.
 We first let the model optimize a set of parameters through self-supervision in the first training epoch.
 In the next epoch of training, the optimized parameters will be loaded for direct inference and generate depth pseudolabels.
 To produce higher-quality depth supervision, we propose a multiview check filter, which subjects depth pseudolabels to multiple views to filter out outliers.
-See the self-reference distillation section for more details.

 In addition, multiscale prediction structures are commonly used in dense prediction tasks now.
 If high-quality multiscale disparities can be generated, it will help improve the performance of depth estimation.
 Multiscale disparities are usually obtained by upsampling low-resolution disparity, but upsampling operations will lose valuable information and cause disparity misalignment, bringing negative effects \cite{fapn,li2020semantic,han2022brnet}.
-Therefore, we leverage the contextual consistency between high-scale and low-scale features to obtain the disparity offset and refine the disparity output incrementally based on the disparity offset to align disparity information at different scales.
-See the self-supervised learning section for more details.
+Therefore, we leverage the contextual consistency between high-level and low-level features to obtain the disparity offset and refine the disparity output incrementally based on the disparity offset to align disparity information at different scales.